meredithcook/meredithcook.github.io/_pages/book.md

 Ultimately, *Go Tell Everyone* helps kids understand that anyone can tell everyone about Jesus!

 *Go Tell Everyone: 9 Missionaries Who Shared the Good News* is accompanied by a Parent Connection that encourages interaction and discussion with your child about the book's themes.
-You can download this resource by [clicking here](https://www.lifeway.com/en/product/go-tell-everyone-P005845740){:target="_blank"}.
+You can download this resource [here](https://www.lifeway.com/en/product/go-tell-everyone-P005845740){:target="_blank"}.

 ## Ways to Purchase